-Parachute produces a case study every quarter, addressing a topic of interest to the Vision Zero community.
+Parachute produces case studies addressing topics of interest to the Vision Zero community.

 In July 2018, the federal government of Canada is set to legalize recreational cannabis.
 This has many road safety organizations, professionals and advocates concerned about an increased risk for drug-impaired driving.
 This Case Study provides an overview of cannabis-impaired driving in Canada, including a review of current statistics, the unique challenges for preventing cannabis-impaired driving and what governments are currently doing to address this issue.